StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 {% hint style="success" "self-hosted info" %}

+**StackState Self-Hosted**

+Extra information for the [StackState Self-Hosted product](https://docs.stackstate.com/):

 Know what the AAD is working on.
-[The status UI of the AAD](/setup/install-stackstate/kubernetes_install/aad_standalone.md#troubleshooting) provides various metrics and indicators, including details of what the AAD is currently doing.
+The status UI of the AAD provides various metrics and indicators, including details of what the AAD is currently doing.
 {% endhint %}

 ### How fast are anomalies detected?